Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Props

 * `name`: (string) Unique identifier of the step, used for addressing a step from `Next` or `Continue`.
-Use name `init` to indicate the step that the tour should start with.
+Use `init` to indicate the step that the tour should start with.
-* `target`: (string, optional) Target which this step belongs to and will be used for positioning.
-Value of this prop is used to look up according `[data-tip-target]` in DOM.
-If you start this value with a dot or a space character, it will be passed to `document.querySelector`, so you can select an element that has no `[data-tip-target]` defined.
+* `target`: (string, optional) Target which this step belongs to and which will be used for positioning.
+The value of this prop is used to look up the corresponding DOM node.
+By default, the query used is `[data-tip-target="${target}"]`.
+However, if `target` starts with a dot or a space character, it will be treated like a standard selector and be passed directly to `document.querySelector`, thereby allowing you to target elements that do no set a `data-tip-target` attribute.
 * `placement`: (string, optional) Placement.
-Possible values: 'below', 'above', 'beside', 'center', 'middle', 'right'
+Possible values: `below`, `above`, `beside`, `center`, `middle`, `right`.
-* `arrow`: (string, optional) If defined, step will get arrow pointing to a direction.
-Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'
+* `arrow`: (string, optional) If defined, the step will be rendered with an arrow on its border pointing in a given direction.
+Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'.
-* `style`: (object, optional) Will be used as step's inline style.
+* `style`: (object, optional) Will be used as the step's inline style.
 Use sparingly and with caution for minor tweaks in positioning or z-indexes and avoid changing the look and feel of Guided Tours.
-If you use this is a way that could benefit all Guided Tours globally, please consider creating an issue.
+If you use this in a way that could benefit all of Guided Tours globally, please consider creating an issue.
-* `when`: (function, optional) This is a redux selector that can prevent step from showing when it evaluates to false.
-Define `next` prop to tell Guided Tours name of the step it should skip to.
+* `when`: (function, optional) This is a Redux selector that can prevent a step from showing when it evaluates to false.
+When using `when` you should also set the `next` prop to tell Guided Tours the name of the step it should skip to.
 If you omit this prop, step will be rendered as expected.
-* `next`: (string, optional) Define this to tell Guided Tours name of the step it should skip to when `when` evaluates to false.
+* `next`: (string, optional) Define this to tell Guided Tours the name of the step it should skip to when `when` evaluates to false.
-* `children`: (nodes) Content of step.
-Usually a paragraph of instructions and some controls for tour.
+* `children`: (node) Contents of the step.
+Usually a paragraph of instructions and some controls for the tour.
 See below for available options.

 ### Example